 What our community farm will look like will largely depend on who arrives here, and who chooses to invest here.
 Vague as this sounds, we are dedicating immense thought and time into creating the skeleton of our farm community.
 We are in the process of deciding what the legal and financial structures of this community will look like, and creating co-operative bylaws.

-Our community will go through goal-setting practices to ensure we have alignment for the vision of the community and of the farm that our behaviors and systems will direct us toward.
+Our community will go through goal-setting practices to ensure we have alignment for the vision of the community and of the farm that our behaviours and systems will direct us toward.
 The life we have lived here, and continue to live here, has been one that enacts the following belief: